Euphoria5L/TwitterPlot/README.md

 ```python
 plot_total = False
 ```
 This applies to a line plot.
-If you check it, the data is summed before being plotted.
+If True, the data is summed before being plotted.

 #### Filename
 ```python